uhh-lt/dats/tools/crawler/README.md

 This tool utilizes Scrapy to crawl blogs and forums and offers a good basis to expand on to crawl other webpages.
 Crawled pages are post-processed in a multi-step pipeline consisting of:
 - Applying Readability to the webpage
-- Cleanin the text output
+- Cleaning the text output
 - Cleaning the html output
 - Extracting & downloading images
 - Replacing image src with downloaded images filenames